rakshitha123/StableForecasting_A/README.md

 # Instructions for Execution

 ## Executing the Base Models
-For the experiments, three base models are used: N-BEATS, Pooled Regression (PR) and LightGBM.
-All three base models are executed as global forecasting models where a single forecasting model is built across all series in a dataset.
+For the experiments, five base models are used: N-BEATS, Pooled Regression (PR), LightGBM, Exponential Smoothing (ETS) and Autoregressive Integrated Moving Average (ARIMA).
+The first three models are executed as global forecasting models where a single forecasting model is built across all series in a dataset whereas ETS and ARIMA are executed as local forecasting models.

-The PR and LightGBM models can be executed using the "do_global_forecasting" function implemented in ./experiments/other_model_experiments.R script.
+All base models except N-BEATS can be executed using the functions, "do_forecasting" (for vertical stability) and "do_stl_forecasting" (for horizontal stability) implemented in ./experiments/other_model_experiments.R script.
 The function parameters are explained in detail in the script.
 The forecasts, accuracy metrics, stability metrics and execution times of the models will be stored in "./results/forecasts", "./results/errors", "./results/errors/stability" and "./results/execution_times" folders, respectively.
 See the examples provided in ./experiments/other_model_experiments.R script under the heading "Running base models" for more details.